-A data subject is each identified or identifiable natural person, whose personal data are processed by the responsible body for the processing.
+“Data subject” means any identified or identifiable natural person whose personal data are processed by the controller.

-Limitation to the processing is the marking of stored personal data with the aim of limiting their future processing.
+“Restriction of processing” means the marking of stored personal data with the aim of limiting their processing in the future.

-Pseudonymization is the processing of personal data in a manner in which the personal data can no longer be allocated to a specific data subject without involving additional information, insofar as this additional information is stored separately and is subject to technical and organizational measures, which guarantee that the personal data are not attributed to an identified or identifiable natural person.
+“Pseudonymization” means the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organizational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.

-A recipient is a natural person or legal entity, authority, institution or other body, to which personal data are disclosed, irrespective whether it concerns a third party or not.
-Authorities, which may receive personal data within the scope of a certain investigation order according to Union law or the law of the member states, shall however not be deemed as recipients.
+“Recipient” means a natural or legal person, public authority, agency or another body, to which the personal data are disclosed, whether a third party or not.
+However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with Union or Member State law are not regarded as recipients.

 2.10 Third party

-The data controller within the meaning of the GDPR, other data protection laws applicable in the member states of the European Union and other provisions with the character of data protection law is:
+The controller within the meaning of the GDPR, other data protection laws applicable in the Member States of the European Union and other provisions of a data protection nature is:

 Südwestdeutsche Salzwerke AG

-4. Contact data of the data protection officer
+4. Contact information for the data protection officer

-The address of the data protection officer is as follows:
+The data protection officer’s address is as follows: